 The auction report identified the successful bidder as Charles Goble.
 In fact, the auction seems to have been rigged to achieve this outcome.
 Less than nine months after the auction, in 1848, Jane German and Charles Goble had a son in Port Gawler.
 In 1849 and 1850 they were back in Hindmarsh bearing two more children (giving her maiden name this time as Jane Hendy).
 It is known they further grew their family in the Victorian goldfields from 1856 onwards.

 Incidentally, purchaser Charles Goble arrived on the same ship as Gasworks Hotel’s Robert Laundy Ingham – the Eden in 1838 and seller George Jarman’s employer George Bean was Ingham’s former partner in the Thebarton Tan Yards.

 The characters are clearly real.
 This confirms the identity of the separating couple as George Gates Jarman and Jane Hendy.
 Having married in 1837, George and Jane arrived in South Australia on the Fairlie in July 1840.
 Together they had a son, Benjamin Gates Jarman, b.
 25 May 1844, Adelaide.

 Who knows whether they all lived happily ever after?
 But at the least, it seems the transaction was both celebrated by and a useful means to an end for the main participants in it.
 Not only that, but it made for a great evening’s entertainment at the pub.

-MORE WILL BE REVEALED of this story and its players in the forthcoming 2016 rewrite of Deaths at Josephine’s Gasworks Hotel.
+MORE WILL BE REVEALED of this story and its players if and when (2018?)
+I finish a rewrite of Deaths at Josephine’s Gasworks Hotel.